 There is a long-standing tradition of trout net fishing in Labrador.
 Following the closure of the commercial salmon fishery in Labrador in 1998, there was an increased dependency on the trout fishery for subsistence purposes.
 A subsistence trout net licence is required and available to residents of Labrador to harvest trout for food purposes.
 There is a recognized by-catch of Atlantic salmon in the trout nets.
 Tags for salmon were issued on an individual fisher basis to attach to salmon so that legally caught salmon could be identified.
 There was a catch limit on charr and trout combined of 50 fish per designate or license holder and there is a limit of one designate or licence holder per household.
-A number of additional management measures are currently in place for this fishery:
+A number of additional management measures are currently in place for this fishery.

-- 152 licences issued for upper Lake Melville (Licence Cap 156) and approximately 160 licences issued for the coast of Labrador in 2015.
-Furthermore, there is a limit of one designate or licence holder per household; - target species are Speckled Trout and Arctic Charr with a seasonal limit of 50 trout/charr; - a maximum by-catch of 3 Atlantic salmon can be retained; - fishing must cease when either 3 salmon or 50 trout and/or charr are taken; - all harvested salmon must be tagged; - licence holders are permitted to use a single net with a maximum length of 15 fathoms; - monofilament netting materials are not permitted; - mesh size permitted is 4 inches; - the net must be set in a straight line;
+- 148 licences issued for Cape Rouge to Fish Cove Point, including Lake Melville (Licence Cap 156) and approximately 140 licences issued for the coast of Labrador in 2016.
+Furthermore, there is a limit of one designate or licence holder per household. - Target species are Speckled trout and Arctic charr with a seasonal limit of 50 trout / charr - A maximum by-catch of 3 Atlantic salmon can be retained

-- gear must be marked identifying licence holder; - seasons in 2015 varied by location (Figure 3): - o Davis Inlet to Cape Chidley: June 26 to July 19 - o Cape Rouge to Davis Inlet: June 17 to July 12 - Cape Rouge to Fish Cove Point (including Lake Melville): June 5 to June 28 and July 18 to August 2 (Kenamu closes July 31) - o Fish Cove Point to Cape Charles: July 10 to July 30 - no fishing (nets must be removed from the water) between the hours of 6:00 p.m.
+- Fishing must cease when either 3 salmon or 50 trout and/or charr are taken - All harvested salmon must be tagged - Licence holders are permitted to use a single net with a maximum length of 15 fathoms - Monofilament netting materials are not permitted - Mesh size permitted is 4 inches - The net must be set in a straight line - Gear must be marked identifying licence holder - Seasons in 2016 varied by location (refer to map in Figure 3): - o Davis Inlet to Cape Chidley: June 24 to July 17 - o Cape Rouge to Davis Inlet: June 17 to July 15 - Cape Rouge to Fish Cove Point (including Lake Melville): June 03 to July 03 and July 19 to August 03 (Kenamu River closes July 31) - o Fish Cove Point to Cape Charles: July 12 to July 31 - No fishing (nets must be removed from the water) between the hours of 6:00 p.m.
 Sunday and 6:00 p.m.
-Monday; - completed log books of catch and effort must be submitted to DFO at the end of season.
+Monday. - Completed logbooks of catch and effort must be submitted to Fisheries and Oceans Canada at the end of season.

-2) Aboriginal Food Social and Ceremonial (FSC) Fisheries
+2) Aboriginal Food Social and Ceremonial (FSC) fisheries